Difference-in-differences with stochastic policy shifts of a continuous treatment: Causal estimands with stochastic policies

-\textit{Minimum dose policy}.
-Suppose there is interest in considering the counterfactual where all units receive at minimum some pre-specified dose $d^*$.
-Then, the minimum dose policy may be of interest where the proposed dose density function is
+\textbf{\textit{Minimum dose policy}}.
+Suppose there is interest in considering the counterfactual where all units receive at minimum some pre-specified dose $d^*$ \citep{taubman_intervening_2009}.
+Further suppose that the conditional dose distribution has support in the region $[d^*,1]$, i.e., $\int_{d^*}^{1} \pi_D(b|\boldX) db > 0$.
+Then, the minimum dose policy may be of interest, where the counterfactual dose density function is

+Similar to the other nonparametric stochastic policies discussed in this section, Assumption \ref{assump:positivity-ident-c}(ii) is satisfied by definition.
+An example of the minimum dose policy is shown in Figure \ref{fig:min-dose}.